maayane/catsHTM/README.md

 ## How to obtain the formatted catalogs?

+The catalog format is based on the HDF5 file format and HDF5 file access utilities, which are available on many platforms.
+The catalog format is designed to allow fast access for cone searches in the range of 1 arcsec to about 1 deg.
+For fast access, the sources are sorted into hierarchical triangular mesh (HTM).
+The HDF5/HTM catalogs requires about 1.6TB of disk space.

 The catalogs are available from:
 * Web download is now available.
 See instructions [here](http://euler1.weizmann.ac.il/catsHTM/)
 * If you have any question or encounter any prblem while trying to download, email **eran dot ofek at weizmann dot ac dot il** or **maayane dot soumagnac at weizmann dot ac dot il** .